 Cohen was on the road ferrying paper and other products between the Midwest and Burlington during some of the cold snap.
 When he's in town, he keeps his truck outside Queen City limits, he said.
 He apparently didn't know the state, too, prohibits idling.

-Turns out he would have been relatively safe in Burlington, too.
+And he would have been relatively safe in Burlington, anyway.
 Authorities issued only six idling tickets in the last 53 weeks, city records show.
 Each ticket carries a measly $12 fine.

 Furthermore, city parking manager John King noted that the idling ordinance has several exemptions, including to protect the health or safety of passengers and drivers.

 So was the cold really life-threatening?
 You betcha.